-Although we don’t know to what extent yet, we do know that COVID-19 will have some level of impact on our partners in rural, remote villages globally.
-So many people around the world, especially in THP communities, rely on a small daily income to survive day to day, so staying at home is sometimes not an option, or instead a forced choice which puts them and their families’ lives at risk in other ways.
+Although we don’t know to what extent yet, we do know that COVID-19 will have some level of impact on our partners in rural, remote villages in Africa, Bangladesh, India and Latin America.
+So many people around the world, especially in The Hunger Project communities, rely on a small daily income to survive day to day, so staying at home is sometimes not an option, or instead of a forced-choice which puts them and their family’s lives at risk in other ways.

-The core of how THP works is more relevant than ever: we will continue to empower our communities to access reliable information and needed services, and support their leadership and resilience in the face of challenges.
+The core of how The Hunger Project works is more relevant than ever: we will continue to empower our communities to access reliable information and needed services, and support their leadership and resilience in the face of challenges.

 Now that we are rapidly entering a period of social distancing, we need to find new ways to partner with communities and for them to work safely with one another.
 We have started implementing some new measures already, including: